vijayalakshmi-ml/vijayalakshmi-ml.github.io/_posts/2024-02-15-full-finetuning-peft.md

 ## Conclusion :

 I have explained how to perform full fine tuning using LLMs  and also have explained  the steps involved to perform PEFT with LLMs.
 The results of the ROUGE metrics show that even though PEFT has a slightly lower performance, the benefits of using PEFT outweighs full fine tuning because of usage of less computational resources and time.
+The full colab can be found here [colab notebook](https://github.com/vijayalakshmi-ml/LLM_Projects/blob/main/Comparison%20of%20Full%20Finetuning%20%26%20PEFT%20on%20LLM.ipynb)

 ## Reference :